DoctorPCOD/DoctorPCOD/smart-car/readme.md

 ### Due Date and Points

-All students in a group must be present to receive credit for a demonstration.
+All students in a group must be present to receive individual credit for a demonstration.
 You can demonstrate this any time up to and including the deadline of the last class day of the week given in the schedule above for full credit, and up to and including the last class day of the following week for half credit.
 No credit is possible after the late deadline, although you will still be responsible for making this subsystem work before the semester's end.

 | Demonstration                                                                                   | Points |
 | :-----------------------------------------------------------------------------------------------| :------|